Minecrafter8001/ED-helpers/README.md

 # ED-helpers
-usefull tools to streamline some stuff relating to elite dangerous
+Useful tools to streamline some aspects of Elite Dangerous:

-something to note is that none of these currently affect the game in any way but they do help with the use of external apps like ED discovery or exel
+It’s important to note that none of these tools currently affect the game in any way.
+However, they do assist with the use of external apps like ED Discovery or Excel.